13ABDULLAH/OSProject/README.md

  Cannot GET /
 The error "Cannot GET /" typically means:

-The Node.js application running on port 3000 received a request for the root endpoint (/), which is not defined in your application routes.
+The Node.js application running on port 3000 received a request for the root endpoint (/), which is not defined in our application routes.
-Instead of /, you intended to access /random, but the server did not have a route configured to handle this request correctly.
+Instead of /, we intended to access /random, but the server did not have a route configured to handle this request correctly.

 2. Show the instruction needed to make this work. ***(1 mark)*** __Fill answer here__.